- It is increasingly obvious that SAP has a very high maintenance overhead, and that the new products from SAP are worse than SAP’s ERP system.

 This information comes from two decades of evaluating SAP installations at many accounts.
-However, you don’t hear this information because the people that know have a financial incentive not to publish this.
+However, you don’t hear this information because the people that now have a financial incentive not to publish this.
 This is the real story, not the paid off story offered by SAP consulting companies.
-These SAP applications are vulnerable, particularly after it can be explained that each of them have little in the way of a future.
+These SAP applications are vulnerable, particularly after it can be explained that each of them has little in the way of a future.
 You can only promise the future for so long until it eventually arrives.
-Well the future is now here.
+Well, the future is now here.

 But now the question turns to what software vendors can do to take advantage of this opportunity.